Director of Public Art, Nashville Arts Commission

 This comes from being a low brass member, and low brass players are often only asked to play whole notes in developing band material while others get to play the melody and certain faster passages and certain technical things.
 Inevitably, as years go by, the low brass players are not as skilled as their peers at certain things because they’ve never been asked to do them.

 In a band material, it’s very common for trumpets to always have the melody along with first flute, and everyone else works to support that.
 That’s not the only thing they’re capable of.
-I’m not sure the how … It’s always something that shows up.
-It’s actually more democratic.
-I want to make it so that everyone has something to do that they can be celebrated for, that gives them something to work on, and something that they will be proud to have done at the end of the piece – while crafting an experience for everyone that’s meaningful.
+I work my pieces so that everyone has something to do that they can be celebrated for, that gives them something to work on, and something that they will be proud to have done at the end of the piece – while crafting an experience for everyone that’s meaningful.

-I literally think about each individual student or member that’s going to play this material, and I want to make sure not that they like it, but that there’s something in there for them, and that nobody just has whole notes straight through while everybody else gets to do the fun bits.
-I just think it’s, music as a language is broader than that, and there is room for everyone to contribute.
+I literally think about each individual performer that’s going to play this material, and I want to make sure that there’s something in there for them, and that nobody just has whole notes straight through while everybody else gets to do the fun bits.
+I just think music as a language is broader than that, and there is room for everyone to contribute.

 I do the hustle work to clear songs and produce re-recordings.
 I’ve also placed master recordings.
 If you have “no” money, I can coach you (and you can do the emailing and phone calling). if you want me to do the emailing and phone calling, we’ll have to come to an agreement.
 In general, you can place nearly any song for $500… if you are willing to pay royalties on the backend.